ameshkov/safari-blocker/DEVELOPMENT.md

   `content-blocker-ios`.
 - Advanced rules (text format with AdGuard rules syntax + binary format for serialized `WebExtension`).
-These rules are serialized to the shared location using by calling `WebExtension.buildFilterEngine`.
+These rules are serialized to the shared location by calling `WebExtension.buildFilterEngine`.
 These serialized rules are later consumed by `web-extension` (or `web-extension-ios`).

 ### `safari-blocker` and `safari-blocker-ios`

 Located in `/safari-blocker` and `safari-blocker-ios`.
-These are similar apps with the only difference is that `safari-blocker` is for macOS and `safari-blocker-ios` is for iOS.
+These are similar apps with the only difference being that `safari-blocker` is for macOS and `safari-blocker-ios` is for iOS.

 The UI is simply a `TextEditor` for user input.
 The user input is either text